 Upon being notified of the request for the suspension of the act, the authority shall immediately cease or discontinue its performance, unless it acknowledges in writing, within three days, that the non-immediate performance of the act will cause a significant damage to the public interest, detailing the grounds for such averment.

 The performance of the act in breach of the above may entail civil, disciplinary and criminal action for the authority and the individuals involved.

 In general terms, the claim and the administrative appeal can be submitted by the entities vested in the interests or the rights affected by the authority’s decision.

 The judicial appeal may be submitted by the entities whose interests were damaged by the decision or that have direct, personal and legitimate interest in the success of the appeal, the holders of the right of popular action (direito de acção popular), the public prosecutor and the legal entities in respect of the acts that may affect the rights and interests they must protect.

-With the exception of paragraph 3 of Article 113 of the CPAC (explained above), the action on administrative contracts with the purposes of revoking the contract awarded on grounds of the invalidity of a pre-awarding act of the awarding authority may only be challenged by the entities affected by such act if they have successfully challenged the same by judicial appeal first.
+With the exception of paragraph 3 of Article 113 of the CPAC (see 4.1 Responsibility for Review of the Awarding Authority's Decision), the action on administrative contracts with the purposes of revoking the contract awarded on grounds of the invalidity of a pre-awarding act of the awarding authority may only be challenged by the entities affected by such act if they have first successfully challenged the same by judicial appeal.

 There are different time limits to challenge the awarding authority’s decision, depending on the nature of the procurement procedure and the challenging mechanism to be followed.

-In general terms, except where the special statutes provide otherwise:
+In general terms, the following applies unless the special statutes provide otherwise: